flybywiresim/docs/docs/dev-corner/dev-guide/contribute.md

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, issues and other contributions that are not aligned to this Code of Conduct.

-Make sure to read our [Code of Conduct](https://github.com/flybywiresim/a32nx/blob/master/CODE_OF_CONDUCT.md)
+Make sure to read our [Code of Conduct](https://github.com/flybywiresim/aircraft/blob/master/CODE_OF_CONDUCT.md)

 ## Pull Requests

 We welcome pull requests with fixes and improvements to the project.

-If you wish to add a new feature or you spot a bug that you wish to fix, **please open an issue for it first** on the [A32NX issue tracker](https://github.com/flybywiresim/a32nx/issues).
+If you wish to add a new feature or you spot a bug that you wish to fix, **please open an issue for it first** on the [FBW Aircraft issue tracker](https://github.com/flybywiresim/aircraft/issues).

 The work-flow for submitting a new pull request is designed to be simple, but also to ensure consistency from **all** contributors: